mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 When the server where the transaction is in progress fails, readwritesplit can migrate the transaction to a replacement server.
-This can completely hide the failure of a master node without any visible effects to the client.
+This can completely hide the failure of a primary node without any visible effects to the client.

 If no replacement node becomes available, the client connection is closed.